When Aunt Flo Pays A Visit: What Are The Top 5 Period Symptoms?

-For eons women from all over have commiserated with one another about their periods and mood swings (usually over a glass of wine or some chocolate).
-How well does a glass of wine and chocolate bar sound, right now?
+For aeons women from all over have commiserated with one another about their periods and mood swings (usually over a glass of wine or some chocolate).

-Anyways, a period, so affectionately referred to as “leak week” in some circles, affects almost every woman on this planet to the point that talking about periods and what are top 5 period symptoms makes the topic almost cliché.
+Also affectionately referred to as “leak week” in some circles, periods affect almost every woman on this planet to the point that talking about periods and what are top 5 period symptoms makes the topic almost cliché.

 Almost.

-We all still find our menstrual cycle absolutely fascinating, a marvel even – because it is – and it’s important we keep talking about our periods with each other.
-Sharing information, comparing symptoms and talking about the general effect of our periods.
+We all still find our menstrual cycle absolutely fascinating, a marvel even, and it is important that we keep talking.

 Why?